the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

            * Liz Hare: part of the Accessibility WG
            * Saranjeet Kaur
            * Winny Nekesa
-           * - Alejandro? hasn't been a member of the planning committee
+           * Alejandro?
+Hasn't been a member of the planning committee
    * - Encourage men to apply to the planning committee
    * Agree on 2024 Book Dash dates:
    * 1st edition: 13-17 May - (TBA: timeline, forms below) / ALE will book rooms at The Turing and add it in the calendar